top of page

 The Evidence

-Evidence shows that access to Midwifery care improves health outcomes for all birthing people and their children.
+Evidence shows that access to midwifery care improves health outcomes for all birthing people and their children.
 This especially true for Black, Indigenous, and People of Color who experience worse health outcomes and have less access to midwifery education and care.

 How to Exercise Your Civil Rights